lento234/arbitrary-geometry/README.md

 	        calculate only the source term for the input problem.
 Saves the data in an organized class called 'data'.

-	    - panelMethod:
+	    - inducedVelocities:
 	         calculates source term in necessary, and calculates the induced velocities at the control points.Saves the data in an organized class called 'data'.

-	    - inducedVelocities:
-	        ??? (not written yet)

     Other modules:
         - dataClass [class]: